bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/magpie3.rst

 Exercise: Use the new method
 -----------------------------

 Repeat the changes you made to the program in Activity 2, using this new method to detect keywords.
-You can use the active code window above, or the |replit.com version 3| or your own IDE.
+You can use the active code window above, or the `JuiceMind IDE <https://play.juicemind.com/csawesome2/lc-magpie3>`_ or the |replit.com version 3| or your own IDE.

 Questions: Prepare for the next activity
 -------------------------------------------